markbirbeck/webdriver-mocha/README.md

 ## An Example

-The example we began with can now be expressed like this (note the addition of `chai-as-promised` and the removal of `driver.quit()`):
+The example we began with can now be expressed like this:

 ```javascript
 var chai = require('chai');